top of page

 The Second Epistle of Timothy was probably written around 65-67 AD.
 This letter was written from Rome (1:17) when Paul was chained, suffering, and near his execution.

 Major Theme: Overcoming hardship in the ministry.
 Ordained ministers use their spiritual gifts in the Church to keep and pass on her living tradition (1:13, 14; 2:2, 8, 11– 13, 15; 3:14–17; 4:3).
 Through living tradition—the Bible and the ongoing life of the Holy Spirit in the body of Christ—the Church remains essentially as she was at her inception.
+Father Paul, in speaking to his spiritual son Timothy, (ch.2 v.2) clearly articulates a need for the consistency in sacraments (mysteries) when energizing faith through the graces of chrismation and ordination.

 Title - Thesis